imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ## List Comprehensions

 List comprehensions are a concise, readable, and efficient way to create lists in Python.
-They allow you to generate a new list by applying an expression to each element of an iterable, optionally filtering elements based on a condition.
+They allow We to generate a new list by applying an expression to each element of an iterable, optionally filtering elements based on a condition.

 ### Syntax of List Comprehensions: